Six Flags Over Texas: History

-The 1960s were a decade of growth for Six Flags Over Texas.
-The park added numerous attractions, including two new sections: Boomtown, named after the boomtowns that sprang up rather quickly during Texas' oil boom era and the "Tower Section", named after the Oil Derrick observation tower built in 1969.
-The park also witnessed the birth of two classic theme park attractions: El Aserradero in 1963 and the Runaway Mine Train roller coaster in 1966.
+During its first decade, the park added two sections: Boomtown, named after the boomtowns that sprang up quickly during Texas' oil boom era and the "Tower Section", named after the Oil Derrick observation tower built in 1969.
+The park also added two attractions: El Aserradero in 1963 and the Runaway Mine Train roller coaster in 1966.
 Attendance reached close to 2 million visitors a year by the end of the decade.

-For 1974, Six Flags Over Texas announced attendance had reached 2,184,000.
+In 1974, Six Flags Over Texas announced attendance had reached 2,184,000.

 For the 50th anniversary (2011), Six Flags Over Texas introduced the first I-Box roller coaster track with a transformation of Texas Giant.
 The reception from the conversion led the manufacturer to bring the new technology all over the world.

-During this time, Six Flags (the company) began the company-wide process of removing licensed theming across its theme parks from attractions that the park had built in previous years.
-For example, Six Flags Over Texas had to rename and retheme Tony Hawk's Big Spin to Pandemonium.
+During this time, Six Flags (the company) began to remove licensed theming from its theme parks, including from attractions that the park had built in previous years.
+For example, Six Flags Over Texas had to rename Tony Hawk's Big Spin to Pandemonium.

-In 2020, the park began, for the first time in its history, operating at a year-round schedule.
-Before 2020, Six Flags Over Texas ran seasons from March to the end of that specific year.
-Within three months into the longer season (March 13, 2020), Six Flags suspended all operations across all of its properties due to concerns of the COVID-19 pandemic in Texas.
-During the time of closure, the park donated food and supplies to local charities.
+In 2020, park management decided to expand from a March-December operating season to year-round operations.
+But on March 13, 2020, Six Flags suspended operations on its properties for the COVID-19 pandemic in Texas.
+During the closure, the park donated food and supplies to local charities.
 The park reopened to members and season pass holders on June 19 and to the general public on June 22.

+The park stopped accepting cash in 2025.
+To assist with the transition, kiosks were added for attendees to convert cash into prepaid debit cards for park purchases.

+Confederate themes

+For more than three decades, one of the original themed areas was The Confederacy, which showcased Civil War re-enactments and displayed the Confederate battle flag.

+In the 1990s, it was rethemed as "Old South" and all Confederate battle flags were removed.
+The shift drew little attention as there were no high-profile rides in that area.
+However, the Confederate "stars and bars" remained one of the six flags that was flown at the park entrance.

+In August 2017, in response to the controversial Unite the Right rally that was held in Charlottesville, Virginia, the park replaced its six flags (which had included the first Confederate flag, a Republic of Texas flag, a 19th-century Spanish flag, an 18th-century French flag, a 19th-century United States flag, and a 19th-century Mexican flag) with six American flags.
+A representative of the park told KXAS-TV, "We always choose to focus on celebrating the things that unite us versus those that divide us.
+As such, we have changed the flag displays in our park to feature American flags."